 Lantheus Holdings (LNTH) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the diagnostic imaging company had lost 3.4% over the past month.
-This has lagged the Medical sector's loss of 0.3% and the S&P 500's loss of 3.29% in that time.
+Coming into today, shares of the diagnostic imaging company had lost 23.2% in the past month.
+In that same time, the Medical sector lost 8.25%, while the S&P 500 lost 11.07%.

 Investors will be hoping for strength from Lantheus Holdings as it approaches its next earnings release.
-In that report, analysts expect Lantheus Holdings to post earnings of $0.84 per share.
-This would mark year-over-year growth of 950%.
-Our most recent consensus estimate is calling for quarterly revenue of $228.52 million, up 123.88% from the year-ago period.
+On that day, Lantheus Holdings is projected to report earnings of $0.84 per share, which would represent year-over-year growth of 950%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $228.52 million, up 123.88% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.57 per share and revenue of $898 million.
-These totals would mark changes of +628.57% and +111.19%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.57 per share and revenue of $898 million, which would represent changes of +628.57% and +111.19%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Lantheus Holdings.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Lantheus Holdings.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Lantheus Holdings is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Lantheus Holdings has a Forward P/E ratio of 21.52 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 17.33.
+Digging into valuation, Lantheus Holdings currently has a Forward P/E ratio of 18.57.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.75.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.